lisongxu/CSCE156-Lab-Java-Intro/readme.md

 You may already have "Java" installed on your computer, but this is most likely the Java Virtual Machine (JVM) that allows you to run Java programs.
-To actually develop Java programs you need a Java Development Kit (JDK).
+To develop Java programs you need a Java Development Kit (JDK).
 There are several alternative JDKs and you are welcome to explore them, but for this course, we are recommending Oracle's JDK available for download at the following